-The VBOA moved to the single renewal date of June 30 each year for all CPA licensees.
-All licensed Virginia CPAs must renew their individual license annually.
+All Virginia CPAs who hold an Active or Inactive license must renew their individual license annually by June 30.
 An individual CPA license expires on June 30 and an individual license may be renewed beginning March 1.

 The non-refundable renewal fee is $60.
 An additional processing fee of $25 will be added if renewing by check.